WHAT IS IDENTITY THEFT?

 - Report your complaint to the CFPB and FTC.
 The Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC) collect information regarding identity theft.
 Consumers should contact both agencies and report the identity theft.
 Click HERE to file a complaint with the CFPB.
 Click HERE to file a complaint with the FTC.

 - CONTACT AN ID THEFT LAWYER.
 Identity theft victims may contact us for more information about consumers’ rights under the Fair Credit Reporting Act by calling 1-800-263-9091 24/7.
 The case review is free.

 The Adkins Firm represents identity theft victims.
-For a confidential and free legal consultation, call us 24/7 at 1-800-263-9091.
+For a confidential and free legal consultation, new client should call us at 615-370-9659 extension 103 or us for the Intake Department.
+After business hours, callers may reach us at 1-800-263-9091 24/7.
 If you are a lawyer and you have a client who needs help with an identity theft issue, click HERE for more information about how we can work together to help your client.